Poetry (September 2009–January 2010) SASHA VALERI MILLWOOD

 Destroys all that which careful effort needs

-Diverts all burdened blame beyond its bounds
+Diverts all burdened blame beyond

 To those that are thereto least culpable